 Matilda was in Anjou when her father died and made no immediate move to claim the throne of England.
 But Stephen felt he had a good claim and moved swiftly, making his way to England and his home near London.
 The Londoners declared him King.
 It wasn’t until 1139 that Matilda started to fight for the throne.
 Thus began “the Anarchy” in England, a period of civil war and unrest that didn’t end until the death of Stephen in October of 1154.

 The high point of Matilda’s campaign was in 1141 when she captured Stephen and imprisoned him in Bristol.
 At this point, Matilda took the title of “Lady of the English”.
-She gained access to the royal coffers and made her way to London for a coronation and anointing.
+She gained access to the royal coffers and made her way to London possibly with the intention of having a coronation and anointing.
 While there she began raising taxes and taking away privileges, her arrogant ways and fiery temper alienating the Londoners.
 She eventually was forced to leave London, never being crowned.

 Majorie Chibnall, in her biography of Matilda says we cannot be sure Matilda ever used the designation “Queen” although some chroniclers did use this title.
 It may be she took the “Lady” title as a preliminary step until Stephen renounced his kingship and she could be crowned.
 She also may have used it in the sense that she was only a regent until her son Henry became King of England.
 Chibnall says she ceased using the title “Lady of the English” after 1148 when she turned over the campaign for the throne to her son Henry Plantagenet, the future King Henry II.